mxgmn/MarkovJunior/README.md

 ## Notable ports, forks and spinoffs
+* Yuu made a [TypeScript version of MarkovJunior](https://github.com/Yuu6883/MarkovJuniorWeb) that [runs on the web](https://yuu6883.github.io/MarkovJuniorWeb/), extended the language and added the ability to bind nodes to keypresses.
 * Aseaday is [porting](https://github.com/aseaday/MarkovJunior.js) MarkovJunior to JavaScript.
-* Yuu is making a [TypeScript version of MarkovJunior](https://github.com/Yuu6883/MarkovJuniorWeb) that [runs on the web](https://yuu6883.github.io/MarkovJuniorWeb/).
 * Andrew Kay added [XML documentation](https://github.com/kaya3/MarkovJunior-docs) to C# source code.
+* [Dan Ogles](https://github.com/dogles) wrote MarkovJunior [technical notes](https://gist.github.com/dogles/a926ab890552cc7e45400a930398449d) with the focus on fields and inference.